= "11.txt.utf-8"

 In many ocassions we will need that our programs read information stored in files, thus a very common action will be to open a file.
 In Python we could open a file with the open function.

 Let’s imagine that we have a text file stored in the same directory/folder as our Python code.
-For instance, we could had downloaded Alice in wonderland from Project Gutenberg.
-This file is named 11.txt.utf-8, and we could open it using the following code.
+For instance, we could had download Alice in wonderland from Project Gutenberg.
+This file is named 11.txt.utf-8.
+Once download it, we could open it using the following code.

 The open function can take several parameters, but the most important ones are the file path and the mode.